hartenthaler/hh_extended_family/docs/architecture.md

 `LineageSummary` stores aggregate values such as average generation length, average lifespan, and oldest known people.
 `LineageImplexSummary` stores repeated ancestor/descendant positions using `RepeatedLineagePerson`.
 `FamilyPartCounts` is the canonical counter structure for family parts.
-The scalar fields `maleCount`, `femaleCount`, `otherSexCount`, and `allCount` are still populated as compatibility aliases because templates and existing code use them heavily.
 The `partners` family part also has `partnerCounts` and `partnerOfPartnerCounts` for its special direct-partner and partner-of-partner subtotals, again with legacy scalar aliases.

 `FamilyPartGroup` represents one rendered group inside a family part.